 - The United Nations, New York City

-- Hudson Headwaters Health Network, an exemplary rural health syste, serving New York's Adirondack Park Region
+- Hudson Headwaters Health Network, an exemplary rural health system, serving New York's Adirondack Park Region

-- Coxsackie Correctional Center, a maximum security state prison, that houses a regional medical facility
+- Coxsackie Correctional Center, a maximum security state prison that houses a Regional Medical Unit

-- Urban Search and Rescue Task Force 2- Residents learned about disaster response and occupational hazards for first responders (injuries, chemical exposures etc.)
+- NYS Urban Search and Rescue Task Force 2.
+Residents learned about disaster response and occupational hazards for human and canine first responders (injuries, chemical exposures etc.)

 Pay and Benefits